 Scottsdale, AZ 85251

-This program offers opportunities for two pharmacy residents to hone their clinical skills in a Level 1 trauma center and community hospital through exposure to a variety of diverse patient care settings.
+This program offers opportunities for three pharmacy residents to hone their clinical skills in a Level 1 trauma center and community hospital through exposure to a variety of diverse patient care settings.

 Pharmacy Clinical Coordinator/Pharmacy Residency Director